A beginner’s guide to the most popular wallets for storing and managing Ether (ETH).

 - Choose a wallet that suits your needs.
 Some wallets are focused on security and can be time-consuming to use; other wallets are better for frequent trading and provide easy access to your ETH.
 Make sure whichever wallet you choose is right for your requirements.

-- Set up two-factor authentication.
+- Set up 2-factor authentication.
 Be careful to make the most of any security features included with your wallet.
-For example, if you can set up two-factor authentication for an extra layer of protection, do it.
+For example, if you can set up 2-factor authentication for an extra layer of protection, do it.

 Image source: Shutterstock